Boundary current fluctuations for the half space ASEP and six vertex model: Introduction

 Tremendous progress has been made in recent years towards our understanding of universal fluctuations for models in the Kardar--Parisi--Zhang (KPZ) universality class, including particle systems, polymers and the KPZ equation.
 However, the introduction of a boundary to these models introduces many difficulties, and our understanding of the asymptotic fluctuations in these models remains incomplete.

-These models with boundary, which we will call half space models, are expected to exhibit universal behavior with a rich phase diagram depending on the boundary strength.
+While one point fluctuations for a wide variety of models without a boundary have been established, see e.g. \cite{TW09, BCG16, A18}, and indeed there are now classes of models for which we even have multipoint and process convergence to the limiting universal objects \cite{QS23, W23, V20, DOV22, MQR21}, the analysis of systems with boundary is usually much more complicated.
+Models with a single boundary, which we will call half space models, are expected to exhibit universal behavior with a phase diagram depending on the boundary strength.
 Some progress towards this has been made in zero-temperature models \cite{BR01b, SI04,BBCS18}, hinting that similar phase transitions should hold for all half space models in the KPZ universality class, but progress in positive temperature models has been more difficult.

 This problem was first considered by Kardar \cite{K85}, and has been studied in the physics literature using a replica Bethe Ansatz approach \cite{K87, GP12, DNKLDT20, KLD20}, culminating in work of De Nardis, Krajenbrink, Le Doussal, and Thiery \cite{DNKLDT20}, where a phase transition for the one point distribution at the boundary of the half space KPZ equation was found.
-In the physics work of Borodin, Bufetov, and Corwin \cite{BBC16}, nested contour integral formulas were found for certain $q$-moments, some of which were then proven rigorously in work of Barraquand, Borodin, and Corwin \cite{BBC20}, but these still did not lead to mathematically rigorous asymptotics.
-For a long time, the only mathematically rigorous result on positive temperature models was work of Barraquand, Borodin, Corwin, and Wheeler \cite{BBCW18} on the half space asymmetric simple exclusion process (ASEP) and KPZ equation, and this was restricted to the critical boundary strength.
+In the physics work of Borodin, Bufetov, and Corwin \cite{BBC16}, nested contour integral formulas were found for certain moments, some of which were then proven rigorously in work of Barraquand, Borodin, and Corwin \cite{BBC20}, but these still did not lead to mathematically rigorous asymptotics.
+For a long time, the only mathematically rigorous result on this phase transition for positive temperature models was work of Barraquand, Borodin, Corwin, and Wheeler \cite{BBCW18} on the half space asymmetric simple exclusion process (ASEP) and KPZ equation, and this was restricted to the critical boundary strength.

-Recently, the groundbreaking work of Imamura, Mucciconi, and Sasamoto \cite{IMS22} established a phase transition for the one point distribution at the boundary for the free energy of the half space log-gamma polymer and the solution to the half space KPZ equation, the first such mathematically rigorous results for positive temperature models.
+Recently, the groundbreaking work of Imamura, Mucciconi, and Sasamoto \cite{IMS22} established a phase transition for the one point distribution at the boundary for the free energy of the half space log-gamma polymer and the solution to the half space KPZ equation.
+This was the first work which rigorously established this phase transition for a positive temperature model.
 They found a connection to a free fermionic model via a bijective approach, resulting in formulas amenable to asymptotics.
 However, this left the problem of studying a variety of other discrete models including the ASEP, which contains an additional boundary parameter.